lvanasse/lvanasse.github.io/about.md

 I’m an embedded software developer at Lux Aerobot in Montréal, QC, Canada.
 I have a bachelor's degree from ÉTS in software engineering.
 I focus on robotic, embedded, and system programming.

 \\
+I'm also interested in :
+- Software engineering
+- Linux
+- Sciences (natural and social)

+\\
 Github : [https://github.com/lvanasse](https://github.com/lvanasse)
 Email : ludovicvanasse@gmail.com
 Linkedin : [https://www.linkedin.com/in/ludovic-vanasse-81398276/](https://www.linkedin.com/in/ludovic-vanasse-81398276/)